Technobezz is supported by its audience. We may get a commission from retail offers.

 Is a soundbar under $300 worth buying?

 Absolutely.
-Even a $150 soundbar delivers dramatically better audio than built-in TV speakers.
+Even an entry-level soundbar delivers dramatically better audio than built-in TV speakers.
 Modern flat TVs have tiny drivers that fire downward or backward, producing thin, muddy sound.
 A soundbar with front-facing drivers and a subwoofer solves this immediately.

 Do I need Dolby Atmos at this price?